sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/go_generate.md

 FAILED: Build did NOT complete successfully
 ```

 The line that tells us what went wrong is `cmd/frontend/graphqlbackend/schema.graphql did not match any files`.
-When running the `genqlient` generator, it exited with an error, because it cannot find the `schema.graphql` file.
+When running the `genqlient` generator, it exits with an error, because it cannot find the `schema.graphql` file.

 Perhaps we need more inputs?
 If we take a peek at the `genrql.yaml` file we can learn more about what's going on:

 ```
 # genql.yaml